 - The most famous book set in Birmingham, Alabama is The Watsons Go to Birmingham–1963.
 It’s a funny and moving coming of age story about a family from Michigan who goes to Birmingham.
 Every visitor to the city should read this book.

 - I always travel with travel insurance from World Nomads.
-You never know when something might go wrong, especially in this day and age, and you don’t want to get stranded in a foreign country without help.
-You never know when extreme weather will strike or some other emergency.
+You never know when something might go wrong, especially in this day and age.
 But with travel insurance, you’re protected even if you are attacked by Vulcan during your 24 hours in Birmingham.

 24 Hours in Birmingham Alabama